ascii-ts/my-klipper-configs/README.md

 - BL Touch by Waggster -> https://www.thingiverse.com/thing:3716043
 - no z axis syn belt (i use Z TILT)
 - filament runout sensor connected to X+
+- magnatic aluminud bed with PEI sheet or FR4 sheet for TPU

 i use fluidd as a gui